NeonGeckoCom/neon-docs/docs/operations/repository_structure.md

 be considered unstable references.
 Any maintaining developer may publish an `alpha` image or enable repository automation for others to publish alpha images without review or testing.

+## Kubernetes Deployments
+In general, the `alpha` namespace will track `alpha` or `dev` images, `beta` namespace will track `dev`, and `prod` will track specific stable versions.
+`prod` will often specify versions equivalent to `latest` for each service, but it should specify version tags to prevent accidental updates when a new `latest` image is tagged and pods are re-created for some reason.